“An Advance Directive is only as strong as the surrogate who enforces it.”

 There are many forms of advance directives to chose from.
 Many states have statutory forms which can be found here.
 Lawyers have forms.
 Hospitals have forms.
 Forms can be found on the internet.
 A few forms are mentioned in the Deep Dive section and in the Resources/Other Advance Directives section.

-This website has two advance directive forms.
-The first is a general one that anyone can use.
-The second is directed specifically to people who have early-stage dementia.
+This website has two forms.
+The first is a general advance directive form that anyone can use.
+The second is an advance directive specifically for people who have early-stage dementia.

-Behind the options often are biases.
+Most forms are biased.
 There is only one bias that matters: yours.
 With your planning, you know what you want.
 So feel free to change any form to fit your wishes, or even start from scratch – without a form (but forms are easier, especially ones designed for your state).

 It is recommended that your AD address the problem of getting dementia.
 If your AD form doesn’t cover it (the one here does) then a dementia supplement should be used.
 Whether you have it in the directive or the supplement, be sure to address dementia in your letter to your agent (see the list below of topics for the letter).